IDRISSI1998/IDRISSI1998/README.md

 ### 👨🏻‍💻 &nbsp; About Me

-&nbsp;Engineer from EMI - Morocco (Mohammadia School of engineers)
+&nbsp;Computer science engineer from EMI - Morocco (Mohammadia School of engineers)

 &nbsp;Diploma of Higher Specialized Studies in Engineering from Université de Sherbrooke - Canada